 Increased demand is taking a toll on global supply, leading to multiple calls for production.
 Since 2014, aluminum stocks at the London Metal Exchange have dropped 75%.
 While aluminum can undergo a recycling and reclamation process, new production demands continue to grow as more products adopt aluminum frames, components and hardware.

 Aluminum is gaining momentum over other metals as a top choice across industries.
 Aluminum producers with an established alumina smelting network are poised to reap the gains from a growing and competitive alumina smelting market.
 If you are an aluminum smelter, gain an edge with aluminum consulting services by HARBOR.

 Our aluminum consulting services include:

-Market studies: Get the latest market mapping studies and outlook projection for the range of aluminum products.
+Market Studies: Get the latest market mapping studies and outlook projection for the range of aluminum products.

-Source information: Connect with the right buyers of primary aluminum products in all relevant geographies.
+Source Information: Connect with the right buyers of primary aluminum products in all relevant geographies.

-Competitive data: Gain valuable intelligence on the cost of production of each bauxite mine, alumina refinery, and aluminum smelter.
+Competitive Data: Gain valuable intelligence on the cost of production of each bauxite mine, alumina refinery, and aluminum smelter.

 Pricing Intelligence: Know historical and latest transactional spot and contract prices for all aluminum products.

 For up-to-date insights on the global list of sources and detailed production costs and prices for bauxite, alumina and aluminum, subscribe to market intelligence reports from HARBOR Aluminum.
 With decades of experience, HARBOR is the aluminum industry expert.
-For more information on aluminum consulting services for smelting companies and producers, contact HARBOR today.